TomasTomecek/pretty-git-prompt/README.md

 This tool is heavily inspired by [zsh-git-prompt](https://github.com/olivierverdier/zsh-git-prompt).
-At some point I realized, I wanted a more powerful tool.
+At some point I realized, I wanted a more powerful tool so I wrote pretty-git-prompt.